smontanari/jashboard/README.md

 # Copyright

-Copyright (c) 2013 Silvio Montanari.
+Copyright &copy; 2013 Silvio Montanari.
 See LICENSE for details.